Godwin-Ani/Exploratory-data-analysis/README.md

-# Projects
-Hello🖐
-I love growing and learning new things so I created this repository for my computational biology and machine learning journey.
+Hello 🖐
+This is a repository for my exploratory data analysis.